Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Introduction

 In this paper, we address these challenges by utilizing data from the National Health and Nutrition Examination Survey (NHANES) 2011-2014.
 Given the complexity of the survey design and the relative scarcity of non-parametric models in this domain, we introduce novel neural network estimators.
 These estimators are designed to ensure universal approximation capabilities in predictive tasks.
 Furthermore, we developed a new uncertainty quantification framework based on conformal inference techniques for survey data, enhancing our ability to quantify the predictive limits of these models.
 This holistic approach aims to improve the precision and applicability of predictive models for Diabetes Mellitus.

-\subsection{Neural Network Models and machine learning models for Survey Data}
+\subsection{Neural network models and machine learning models for survey data}

-The application of non-parametric regression models in survey data analysis is a relatively unexplored area, as indicated in \cite{lumley2017fitting}.
-Traditional methods, such as the Nadaraya-Watson estimator \cite{harms2010kernel} and local polynomial regression, were proposed but are very sensitive to a large number of predictors.
-Recently, machine learning algorithms, such as neural networks and random forests, have been recommended in the literature as non-parametric alternatives to classical regression algorithms.
-Nevertheless, their generalization to inferential and predictive tasks in the field of complex survey design, such as survey data, has not been proposed.
-To the best of our knowledge, the closest proposal was the kernel ridge regression models proposed by \cite{matabuena2023distributional} for functional and distributional data analysis applications.
+The application of non-parametric regression models in survey data analysis remains a relatively unexplored area \cite{lumley2017fitting}.
+Traditional approaches, such as the Nadaraya-Watson estimator \cite{harms2010kernel} and local polynomial regression, have been proposed, but they tend to be highly sensitive to a large number of predictors.
+Recently, machine learning algorithms—such as neural networks and random forests—have been recommended in the literature as non-parametric alternatives to classical regression models.
+However, their generalization to inferential and predictive tasks in complex survey designs has not yet been adequately addressed.
+To the best of our knowledge, the closest related work is the kernel ridge regression models proposed in \cite{matabuena2023distributional} for functional and distributional data analysis applications \cite{matabuena2022physical}.

-The goal of this paper is to overcome this gap in the literature and propose a general neural network (NN) framework for classification and regression models, pointwise predictions, and uncertainty quantification for survey data.
+The goal of this paper is to address this gap in the literature by proposing a general neural network (NN) framework for classification and regression models, equipped with automated uncertainty quantification for model predictions.

-Given the common prevalence of nonlinear biological data, the universal properties of neural networks are promising, together with their robustness in comparison with other estimators in high-dimensional settings, as a potential alternative.
-From the perspective of biomedical applications, the novel NN predictive framework provides the scientific community the opportunity to develop new, general disease risk scores that are trustworthy due to the incorporation of uncertainty quantification into model output predictions.
+Given the common prevalence of nonlinear biological data, the universal approximation properties of neural networks—combined with their robustness in high-dimensional settings—make them excellent candidates for modeling tasks across various domains.
+In particular, for biomedical applications, the proposed NN predictive framework offers a novel opportunity to develop disease-specific risk scores that are both accurate and trustworthy.
+This is largely due to the incorporation of uncertainty quantification directly into the predictive outputs of the models.

-\section{Summary of Contributions}
+\section{Summary of contributions}

 The contributions of this article are summarized below: